mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 In the second approach, the ``__opts__`` dunder is the dictionary having the Minion configuration options (read from the configuration file -- ``/etc/salt/minion`` for regular Minions, or ``/etc/salt/proxy`` for Proxy Minions), merged with the Pillar and Grains data.
-To propagate a change in our system - as described above, would only imply adjusting the (Proxy) Minion config file, e.g.,:
+To propagate a change in your system - as described above, would only imply adjusting the (Proxy) Minion config file, e.g.,: